 Bill researched and developed the technical training program for inspection of selected high-pressure cylinders consulting with experts in the pertinent fields of study, metallurgy and closely with cylinder manufacturers.
 His devotion to life support cylinder safety influenced the gas industry throughout North America and at various international locations.
 The PSI-PCI, Inc. training is recognized by federal agencies, international governments, the U.S. Military, scuba instructors, fire industry associations, and cylinder manufacturers including Luxfer, Catalina, Pressed Steel Tanks, Structural Composites Inc, and Worthington.

-PSI-PCI continues today with owner Mark A. Gresham as CEO & President.
+PSI-PCI continues today with owner Mark A. Gresham as President & CEO.
 Mark apprenticed with Bill for over 12 years prior to taking over the company upon Bill's "semi-retirement" and today is widely considered the world's foremost authority on cylinder inspection requirements and cylinder safety.

 Mark is co-author with Bill on the 5th Ed. of Inspecting Cylinders.
-He was instrumental in the development of the Oxygen Cylinder Cleaning Technician program working closely with industry experts throughout the process.
+He was instrumental in the development of the Oxygen Cylinder Cleaning Technician and Valve Repair Technician courses working closely with industry experts throughout the process.
 He is also working closely with cylinder manufacturers to develop inspection standards of specific cylinders.

 Mark teaches worldwide and can be counted on by PSI-PCI Inspectors to provide on the spot support with questions and consultations.
 He continues to work with the governing authorities and cylinder manufacturers to stay up to date and provide professional consultation with regard to high pressure cylinders.
+He has helped establish inspection standards in countries where none exist.
 Mark is one of the strongest advocates for high pressure cylinder safety and training in the world today.